VPT Lab Research Assistants

 My name is Connor Bailey and I am currently a student in the MURP Program here at FAU.
 In the Spring of 2017, I received my Bachelor’s degree in Urban Design from FAU.
 I am working as a planner in the Land Development Division of WGI, a civil engineering and planning firm in West Palm Beach.
 In addition, I also work with Professor Mitsova on a Sea Grant project involving North Beach Village close to downtown Fort Lauderdale.

-Lisa started working on the NSF CRISP project in November 2015.
-She has twenty years experience as a Planning & Transportation Manager.
+Lisa has twenty years experience as a Planning & Transportation Manager.
 She is currently the Planning Manager at the Florida Department of Transportation, District Six, overseeing Miami-Dade and Monroe Counties managing the MPO Coordination, Corridor Planning, Statistics, Systems Planning, Bicycle and Pedestrian units.
 She held the Director of Transportation Planning position at Calvin Giordano, and assisted in the management of the Planning Department at the Corradino Group.
 Ms. Colmenares has managed a multimodal transportation contract for the Florida Department of Transportation, assisting with roles of Seaport, Aviation, Freight, Transit, Rail, and Intermodal Program Administration.
 She has extensive experience working with multimodal capital and growth management projects, including more than a dozen Growth Management Plans from Homestead to Saint Lucie County.
 She has also managed transit projects in South Florida and infrastructure development for the World Bank (IRDB) and the Interamerican Development Bank (IDB) in South America.
 Ms. Colmenares has developed and implemented a diversity of urban development projects throughout her career, assisting local and regional agencies, and has represented multiple agencies within MPO’s Long Range Transportation Plan Committee and Transportation Improvement Program Committee.
 She represented the City of Weston at the TCC for the Broward County Planning Council.
 She has drafted a series of ordinances and resolutions pertaining to land use, urban design, concurrency, capital programs and transportation.
 She is currently an Adjunct Faculty at Florida Atlantic University.

 Nadia St. Hilaire